gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-Use this API to get a list of frequently asked questions.
-Users will benefit from it when facing any issue with the website.
+Retrieves a list of frequently asked questions.

 *Returned Response:*